cmu-delphi/delphi-epidata/docs/symptom-survey/problems.md

 > Lorsque vous êtes sorti(e) au cours des 7 derniers jours, combien de personnes
 > ont maintenu une distance d’au moins 2 mètres entre elles ?

+This problem only affected the French translation.
+The `UserLanguage` column in the survey data files indicates the translation used by each respondent to complete the survey.

 ## Election-Related Sample Size Decreases (Nov 2020)

 Sample sizes decreased in the days following the 2020 US presidential election.